QiLi2024/QiLi2024.github.io/_pages/about.md

 ---

 About Me
-:   Qi Li is currently a fourth-year Ph.D. student (2022-Now) at Fuzhou University.
+:   Qi Li received the Ph.D. degree from Fuzhou University in 2026.
 My supervisor is Prof. Wenxi Liu.
-Welcome to contact me for cooperation
+Welcome to contact me for cooperation.

 Research Interests
 :   Ultra-high resolution image understanding, etc.